jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/8_hist_histtype/task.md

 Modify the histogram as follows:

-- Set `histtype` to `'step'` to create an unfilled line-based histogram.
+- Set `histtype` to `step` to create an unfilled line-based histogram.
 - Generate the same bins collection for both distributions.
 There should be `10` uniform bins, starting from the minimum global sales value (across both publishers) and ending at the maximum value.
 - Name x-axis as `'Global Sales (millions)'`, y-axis as `'Proportion'`.